mendersoftware/mender-docs/302.Release-information/02.Open-source-licenses/docs.md

 -----

-The following software may be included in this product: lodash.clonedeep, lodash.debounce, lodash.differencewith, lodash.isplainobject, lodash.truncate.
-A copy of the source code may be downloaded from https://github.com/lodash/lodash.git (lodash.clonedeep), https://github.com/lodash/lodash.git (lodash.debounce), https://github.com/lodash/lodash.git (lodash.differencewith), https://github.com/lodash/lodash.git (lodash.isplainobject), https://github.com/lodash/lodash.git (lodash.truncate).
+The following software may be included in this product: lodash.debounce, lodash.differencewith, lodash.isplainobject, lodash.truncate.
+A copy of the source code may be downloaded from https://github.com/lodash/lodash.git (lodash.debounce), https://github.com/lodash/lodash.git (lodash.differencewith), https://github.com/lodash/lodash.git (lodash.isplainobject), https://github.com/lodash/lodash.git (lodash.truncate).
 This software contains the following license and notice below:

 Copyright jQuery Foundation and other contributors <https://jquery.org/>